If you like what you read here - become a fan of our Facebook Page for even more information and updates.

 The Global Positioning System (GPS) is a worldwide navigation system of about 24 satellites and their ground stations, originally developed for military use.
 GPS units use these satellites as reference points to calculate positions on the ground accurately within a matter of yards.
 GPS tools are now used in cars, boats, planes, construction equipment, movie making gear, farm machinery, and laptop computers.
 Our interest in them lies mostly with use in hiking and backpacking experiences, but we have great units for auto travel as well.
 And, we have devices that combine use of GPS satellites with communication satellites that allow backcountry travelers to stay in touch with home, and for those at home to know where the user is located.
 See information on renting the SPOT Messenger and renting the DeLorme InReach.

 After a lot of research, we settled on a few particular GPS units we believe offer the best balance of features for backcountry use and simplicity.
 Handheld GPS units are neither the answer to all of your backcountry navigation problems, nor are they just another expensive trendy gadget.
 The reality lies somewhere in between; we'll help you sort out the hype from real help.
-Excellent background information on the GPS satellite system and the basics of how it works can be found on Garmin's site.
-The easy-to-read information is generically applicable, and is highly recommended to help you better understand how a GPS unit works.
+Excellent background information on the GPS satellite system and the basics of how it works can be found on Garmin's site and other sites around the web - highly recommended to help you better understand how a GPS unit works.
 Better yet, someone else has already written it up for me!

 There are many different styles, types and sizes of GPS units available, and all will, and won't, do certain things of importance to hikers.
 Watch our video on our GPS units.
 For example, here are a few practical things you can do with a good GPS unit while exploring the woods: